sitture/trade-motors/README.md

 If the image fails on the building process, check out the log, could be failing tests.

-Once the image is built, you can run it:
+Once the image is built, you can run it swiftly:

 ```bash
 docker run -d -p 8000:8000 trade-motors:0.1.0